20 Oct How to choose the right driveway gate for your property

-When picking the right driveway gate for your property, you need to work out the exact space you have – especially if you have a driveway gate that opens outwards.
-If you don’t have a lot of space on your driveway, a sliding gate will work better.
-Or, if you do have a more spacious driveway, a swing gate can work brilliantly.
+If you don’t have a lot of space on your driveway, a sliding gate will most likely work better.
+Or, if you do have a more spacious driveway, a swing gate can work brilliantly instead.
 Whatever the space of your driveway, you just need to make sure the gate is measured slightly wider than the driveway entrance for fitting and installation.

 Which driveway gates do I need for curved, sloped or straight driveways?

 If your driveway is curved, swing gates may be the right choice for you.
-Just keep in mind you’ll need a decent amount of space on either side of the driveway to accommodate the gate’s full swing arc.
-That’s why we believe in custom-made gates for every property so that they can be crafted to precisely match the curvature of a driveway.
+Just keep in mind that you’ll need a decent amount of space on either side of the driveway to accommodate the gate’s full swing arc.
+That’s why we believe in custom-made gates for every property – so that they can be crafted to precisely match the curvature of a driveway.

 Does your driveway have quite the slope?
 You’ll need a driveway gate that can accommodate the incline.
 Sliding gates are particularly useful in this case, as they move horizontally along a track, making them adept at accommodating changes in elevation.